 As much as we like to feel that we live in a country of equality, the fact is, being a black male has some disadvantages in attempting to build a business.
 With the added value of being in a heavily dominate the white male industry, you’re gonna have a few extra tasks to get in the door.
 Not that I’ve ever let any of these be an excuse; I’m still here grinding everyday.

 But the fact is, we are less likely to get business loans than most other groups and I’ve experienced it firsthand.
-I’ve had great conversation over the phone with potential lenders and investors, but when they meet in person; the interest changes afterward that they can no longer pursue the opportunity for one reason or another.
-Or on the other side when I have gotten to the contract phase it’s been an offer that I wouldn’t even realistically consider.
+I’ve had great conversation over the phone with potential lenders and investors, but when they meet in person; the interest changes afterward.
+And they can no longer pursue the opportunity for one reason or another.
+Or on the other side when I have gotten to the contract phase it’s been an predatory offer that I wouldn’t even realistically consider.

 When I was visiting dispensaries, smoke shops, etc.; I had an owner of a CBD store lock the door on me when I stopped by.
 He was standing outside his store with another man, I pulled up and waved as I was parking.
 They walked inside as I was getting out of the car and locked the door.
 It was just funny to me cause I said in my head that I wouldn’t be surprised if he locked when I saw them go in the store.
 It not like I was hard selling; I was just giving away coffee and spreading the word.
 I didn’t even carry price sheets on me then, I was literally just giving away coffee.
 But as well all know, not everyone is going to be respected and some people might just be disrespectful.
-But hey, that’s how the grind goes sometimes.
+But hey, that’s how life goes, you run into shitty people sometimes.

 Navigating the legal side of things has been tricky as well.
 We are still currently in the development stages of the CBD and cannabis legalization, so the ever-changing laws have, and will continue, to be something we have to quickly adjust to in our industry.
 It makes it even more difficult when you add the fact that we are a coffee shop that also has to balance laws dealing with food & beverage as well.